pigfly/AP_S1_2017_Sample_code/W10/README.md

 ## `Executor`
-- manage a pool of lo-level `Thread` objects
+- manage a pool of low-level `Thread` objects
 - you create a task, then hand it to an `Executor`

 ## `Runnable Task`